 Homemade Japanese Pickled Cucumber Recipe ( きゅうりの浅漬け)

-- Put the cut cucumbers into a Ziploc.
+- Move the cucumbers into a Ziploc.

 - Rub the cucumbers and the mixture in the Ziploc to make sure everything mixed together well.
 Put the bag in the refrigerator for 30 minutes.

 - Let's serve!